Disciples of Ramakrishna: Swami Advaitananda

 "We are much indebted to Gopal-da, because we learned the secret of work from him.
-He was organized and concentrated on everything he did.
+He was organised and concentrated on everything he did.
 And he was very methodical in his habits.
 Until his last day he regularly practiced meditation."

 In 1901, he was made one of the trustees of the Ramakrishna Math and Mission, later becoming the vice president.
 Even in his old age, he declined any personal assistance, believing that monks should be self-reliant.
 He chanted the Gita daily and accompanied the other monks on tabla when they sang.

 Swami Advaitananda died on 28 December 1909 at the age of 81, chanting the name of Shri Ramakrishna.

 Swami Akhandananda

 Swami Akhandananda (1864–1937), whose original name was Gangadhar Ghatak, had met Paramahamsadev at Bosepara when he was just 13 years old.
 Later, he introduced him to Swami Vivekananda.
 As a boy he performed strict spiritual disciplines, bathing four times a day in the Ganges, he cooked his own vegetarian food and practiced so much pranayama (breathing exercise) that his body perspired and shook.
 He also practiced kumbhaka (retaining the breath) by diving in the Ganges and holding a stone.
 When he was eight, he had an abscess between his eyebrows, but ordered the doctor to cut it without anesthetic.
-His intelligence allowed him to memorize the English alphabet in one day, but he was not much interested in formal education.
-Later he memorized the Gita and Upanishads.
+His intelligence allowed him to memorise the English alphabet in one day, but he was not much interested in formal education.
+Later he memorised the Gita and Upanishads.
 Even as a child, he was compassionate by nature, and he gave his shirt to a school friend when his got ripped and frequently gave food to beggars secretively, so his parents would not know.

 At the age of twelve he was given the sacred thread and afterwards repeated the Gayatri Mantra three times per day, and often made a clay image of Lord Shiva and worship him.
 Gangadhar and his friend Harinath met Sri Ramakrishna at Dinanath Basu's house in Baghbazar in 1877.
 Ramakrishna was in Samadhi and this intensified his spiritual longing.
 It was at the same age he disappeared with a monk without telling his parents and only returned home to his anxious parents when the monk suggested he was too young.

 He met Ramakrishna for the second time at age nineteen in May 1883 at Dakshineswar, staying overnight and returning and staying overnight a few days later again.
 After that he regularly visited, usually during the week to avoid crowds.
-Later he observed that Ramakrishna had said most of his habits - eating only food cooked by himself, vegetarianism, practicing austerities - were for old people.
+Later he observed that Ramakrishna had said most of his habits – eating only food cooked by himself, vegetarianism, practicing austerities – were for old people.
 Why, he thought, shouldn't he give them up?
 But later Ramakrishna explained to some visitors that it was due to his habits in previous lives that he acted so, after which Gangadhar maintained his practices.